 These are raised, crusty growths, generally on your arms, that again result from sun exposure – or tanning lights.
 You’ll probably have more than one and most will be red, but they can be tan or pinkish.
 They commonly occur on the face, neck, chest, backs of hands, forearms and lips, but also on the ears and scalp, which make skin checks important as you might not spot them.
 They can turn into cancer, so check with your doctor.

 These are weakened blood vessels that start to swell and twist or bulge as you age, and are mostly present on the legs and feet.
 They don’t usually signal a serious problem, but can become inflamed and result in superficial blood clots.
 And they often ache.
 Compression garments may help, otherwise your GP may suggest surgery.

 These small bundles of broken blood vessels can pop up on your legs, ankles, feet and face.
 Causes include a backup of blood, hormone changes, or an injury.
 They don’t point to a major health problem, but they can itch or burn.

-It’s a sad fact that as we age, our skin gets thinner, so that even a slight knock will easily bruise it.
-Some blood-thinning medication can acerbate the problem.
+It’s a sad fact that as we age, our skin gets thinner, so even a slight knock will easily bruise it.
+Some blood-thinning medications can acerbate the problem.
 It’s usually nothing to worry about.
 Be more careful and cover your arms and legs in the garden

 A change in the colour or condition of a mole should send you straight to your GP or specialist for a skin check.
-And remember that you can get cancer in places where the sun doesn’t shine.
+And remember, you can get cancer in places where the sun doesn’t shine.